Self-Host Hermes Agent on a VPS

 How do I install Hermes Agent on Ubuntu?

-Hermes Agent installs with a single command that handles Python, Node.js, and all dependencies.
+One command.
 Run it as the hermes user, not root.

 curl -fsSL https://raw.githubusercontent.com/NousResearch/hermes-agent/main/scripts/install.sh -o /tmp/hermes-install.sh